Anchovy, European anchovy

-Capture method — Purse Seine
+Capture method — Purse seine

-Capture area — Eastern Central Atlantic (FAO 34)
+Capture area — Central Eastern Atlantic (FAO 34)

 Stock area — Northwest Africa

-Stock detail — Morocco and Mauritiania
+Stock detail — Zone North, A and B

 Anchovy is the only European member of the Engraulidae family and is a relative to herring.
 It is a small, short-lived fish and has been found to live up to five years old.
 It is mainly a coastal marine species found in large schools.
 It tolerates a wide spectrum of salinity levels with a depth range down to 400m.
 It matures on average at 13.5 cm, spawning between April to November, peaking in the warmest months (June to August in the southern North Sea and the Channel, and April to September in the Mediterranean).
 The European anchovy is found between Norway to South Africa, though it is normally found in the Mediterranean and off the Atlantic coast of Portugal, Spain and France.
 It is found further north and surface waters in summer, and in deeper waters in winter.
 It feeds on planktonic organisms (calanoid copepods, cirrepede and mollusk larvae, fish eggs and larvae).
 Anchovies are prey for other fish and marine mammals.